 parchment paper and all-purpose flour

-Preheat pizza stone in 500 degree oven for 1 hour.
-Let pizza dough rest on counter while pizza stone is heating.
+Preheat pizza stone in the 500-degree oven for 1 hour.
+Let pizza dough rest on the counter while pizza stone is heating.

 Roll out 1 ball of prepared pizza dough on floured parchment (the parchment makes for easy transfer to oven).
 You can use a rolling pin (small, gentle strokes so you don’t squish all the air bubbles) or floured hands to gently pull/push dough to 10-12 inch circle.

-Bake 8-12 minutes, until crust is golden brown and cheese is bubbling.
-Start making next pizza while this pizza is cooking.
+Bake 8-12 minutes until crust is golden brown and cheese is bubbling.
+Start making the next pizza while this pizza is cooking.
 Transfer to cutting board and top with fresh basil leaves.
 Sprinkle with crushed red pepper if desired.

-Cut into desires shapes/sizes.
+Cut into desired shapes/sizes.
 For parties, I like to make thin slices that are easy to pick up with one hand while holding your wine with the other.
 Enjoy!

 Entertaining Tip: These pizzas can be made earlier in the day.
-Slightly underbake, do not top with fresh basil, and let cook on wire rack.
+Slightly underbake, do not top with fresh basil, and let cool on wire rack.
 Once cool, cover with clean kitchen towel.
-When guests arrive, pop into preheated 400 degree oven (preheat for 30 minutes if using pizza stone) for a few minutes, until cheese is bubbling and crust “re-crisped”.
+When guests arrive, pop into a preheated 400-degree oven (preheat for 30 minutes if using a pizza stone) for a few minutes, until cheese is bubbling and crust “re-crisped”.
 Top with fresh basil before serving.